Chapter 42 : Snap

 Wait, hold up.
-I must have been playing my WizPod a little too loud and gone temporarily deaf, because I could have sworn that instead of ‘saved,’ that newsman had just said stole.
+I must've had been playing my WizPod a little too loud and gone temporarily deaf, because I could have sworn that instead of saved, that newsman had just said stole.

 “How do you think she did it?”
-The reporter prattled on, unaware his words had sent me wheeling (how inconsiderate…).
-“Hogwarts is known for having the tightest security in the world —“ apparently not, if you can just walk out the front door—“so how do you think your step-daughter, Agatha Bennett, stole the Sword of Gryffindor?”
+The reporter prattled on inconsiderately, unaware that his words had just sent me wheeling.
+“Hogwarts is known for having the tightest security in the world — " Apparently not, if you can just walk out the front door, “— so how do you think your step-daughter, Agatha Bennett, stole the Sword of Gryffindor?”

-The grocery bags dropped from my hands as the news reporter’s words hit me in one, collective gut-punch.
-Confusion flickered inside of me, quickly replaced by panic.
-They thought I was the one who stole the Sword?!
+The grocery bags dropped from my hands as the news reporter’s words hit me in one collective gut-punch.
+Confusion flickered inside of me, quickly to be replaced by panic.
+How could they think Iwas the one who stole the Sword?!
 How could they think the Sword had been stolen in the first place?